CoryDHall/ghost/README.md

 ####  `Ai::BetterMemorizer` | Smarter and Lighter Brute Force AI
 This AI extends the previous, but maintains a dictionary file of fragments that it knows are valid with no regard to the result
 * This algorithm is only faster than it's predecessor if it is encountering a fragment it has seen before.
-* As it ages through it's life cycle, this algorithm grows faster than `AiPlayer`, but just as likely to lose.
+* As it ages through it's life cycle, this algorithm grows faster than `Ai::BruteForce`, but just as likely to lose.

 [Read More][faster brute force]
 [faster brute force]: https://en.m.wikipedia.org/wiki/Brute-force_search#Speeding_up_brute-force_searches